Skip to content

 boltz-api auth status

-You can also provide an API key through the environment:
+Alternatively, provide an API key through the environment:

 Terminal window

-export BOLTZ_COMPUTE_API_KEY="your-api-key"
+export BOLTZ_API_KEY="your-api-key"

 Choose a stable output directory so long-running downloads can resume: